 How to Transfer and Get Copies of Your Medical Records

 You have a right to see your medical records or get copies.
-You may view most of your medical record online at no charge if you get care at a Group Health Medical Centers clinic.
+You may view most of your medical record online at no charge if you get care at a Kaiser Permanente medical offices clinic.

 Copies for your own records: You have the right to receive a copy of your health information in a format you prefer (paper or electronic).
 You can request that your health information be sent to any person or entity.
 You can request copies of your medical record and your children's medical records in writing using an authorization form or a letter.
 There is no charge for requests made directly by patients.

-You can fill out the appropriate form to transfer your requested health information to a non-Group Health provider or facility, to another third party, or for yourself.
-We accept non-Group Health forms as long as they comply with federal and state law.
+You can fill out the appropriate form to transfer your requested health information to a non-Kaiser Permanente provider or facility, to another third party, or for yourself.
+We accept non-Kaiser Permanente forms as long as they comply with federal and state law.

 Or, if you choose to write a letter, it must include the following required elements: